-Holyoke Community College (HCC) is accredited by the New England Commission of Higher Education, Inc., (NECHE) a non-governmental, nationally recognized organization.
+Holyoke Community College (HCC) is accredited by the New England Commission of Higher Education, Inc. (NECHE), a non-governmental membership association that serves as an institutional accreditor and promotes educational excellence and quality assurance to its member institutions.
 NECHE is one of seven accrediting commissions in the United States that provide institutional accreditation on a regional basis.
 Accreditation is voluntary and applies to the institution as a whole.
-The Commission, which is recognized by the U.S. Department of Education, accredits approximately 220 institutions in the six-state New England region as well as several American-style institutions overseas.
+The Commission, which is recognized by the U.S. Department of Education, accredits approximately 200 institutions in the six-state New England region and across the globe.
 HCC has been accredited by the Commission since 1970.